-When a method is submitted for compilation, its fully qualified name is compared to the matching criteria in the directives stack.
-The first matching directive in the stack is applied to the method.
+When a method is submitted for compilation, the fully qualified name of the method is compared with the matching criteria in the directives stack.
+The first directive in the stack that matches is applied to the method.
 The remaining directives in the stack are ignored.
-If no other match is found, then the default directive is applied.
+If no match is found, then the default directive is applied.

 This process is repeated for all methods in a compilation.
-Therefore, more than one directive could be applied in a compilation, while only one directive is applied per method.
+More than one directive can be applied in a compilation, but only one directive is applied to each method.
 All directives in the stack are considered active because they are potentially applicable.
 The key differences between active and applied directives are: